Rational homotopy type and computability: Variants of Hilbert's tenth problem

-First, suppose that $r=1$, so we just have one matrix $B$.
-We first show that we replace $B$ wth an invertible square matrix. \begin{lem} Given an $m \times n$ matrix $B$, there is a square invertible matrix $B'$ such that for every choice of $\{a_{ij}\}$ and $c_q$, the system
+We first show that we can replace $B$ with a diagonal matrix. \begin{lem} Given an $m \times n$ matrix $B$, there is a square diagonal full-rank matrix $B'$ such that for every choice of $\{a_{ij}\}$ and $c_q$, the system

 has a solution if and only if the system